FAQ

 • Polished concrete is low maintenance, and is far more durable than any other flooring applications which means less maintenance

-• Companied with special sealers provided by Metro Mix, polished concrete can be virtually impenetrable making it easy to clean and keeps it looking great
+• Accompanied with special sealers provided by Metro Mix, polished concrete can be virtually impenetrable making it easy to clean and keeps it looking great

 • Concrete’s chemical compound reduces dust mite and allergen problems, as well preventing any mould growth